Solberg, Ramona L.

 - Ramona Solberg papers, circa 1923-2005

-- Image Gallery items from other collections related to Solberg, Ramona L.
+- Image and Media Gallery items from other collections related to Solberg, Ramona L.

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Ramona Solberg, 2001 March 23, Archives of American Art, Smithsonian Institution.